Monitoring the COVID-19 epidemic with nationwide telecommunication data: Results

 \subsection{Human mobility derived from nationwide telecommunication data}

 We analyze large-scale data on human mobility during February~10--April~26, 2020 from Switzerland.
-For this, human movements were derived from telecommunication data (see \nameref{sec:methods}).
+For this, human movements derived from telecommunication data were obtained from a major telecommunications provider in Switzerland (see \nameref{sec:methods}).
 Telecommunication data provide more reliable and extensive information on mobility compared to alternative data sources (check-ins or location logs from smartphone apps) \cite{Buckee.2020,Kishore.2020,Grantz.2020}.
 In particular, our telecommunication data represents routine signal exchanges (``pings'') exchanged between mobile devices and network antennas.
 These were recorded for all mobile devices in Switzerland regardless of the mobile service provider.
 Based on the telecommunication data, granular locations (longitude, latitude) of individuals carrying a mobile device were inferred.
 This yields data on micro-level movements from all mobile devices in a nationwide setting.
 Altogether, the nationwide mobility for a population of $\sim$8.6 million people was estimated.

-For the analysis, the telecommunication data were then processed to compute the number of trips between posts codes per day and canton.
+For the analysis, the telecommunication data were then processed to count the number of trips between posts codes per day and canton.
 All trips were further classified according to the mode of mobility (``train'', ``highway'', and other ``road'' movements) and purpose (``commuting'' vs. ``non-commuting'').
 For the time period of this study (February~10--April~26, 2020), our data include a total of $\sim$1.5 billion trips.
 Details are reported in \nameref{sec:methods}.

 We further collected data on the use of policy measures in Switzerland.
 Switzerland comprises 26 member states at the sub-national level (called ``cantons''), each with a large degree of sovereignty.
 As a result, the use of policy measures varies across cantons with respect to their order and timing in a way that is similar to the variation among other European countries.
 Some cantons (\eg, Ticino at the border to Italy and Geneva at the border to France) showed epidemiological dynamics with large numbers of reported cases and responded with comparatively stringent policy measures during the first wave of COVID-19.
 Other cantons had lower case numbers and put policy measures in effect during a later phase of the epidemic.
 We followed a systematic procedure (see Supplement~\ref{supp:data}) based on which we encoded policy measures according to five categories: bans on gatherings ($>$\,100 people), bans on gatherings ($>$\,5 people), school closures, venue closures (stores, restaurants, bars), and border closures.
 The implementation dates of the chosen policy measures varied greatly across cantons (but then remained in effect for the complete study period, \ie, until April 10).